tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/ELEC2005/Week 12 - Fundamental of Battery Energy Storage and Electric Vehicles.md

 *Conversion of chemical energy into electricity is reversible (rechargeable cells/batteries)*

 - Electrochemical **reactions are reversible**: chemical energy <--> electricity
-- After cell is discharged, an external electrical force is applied to reverse the flow of electrons and re-establish the charged condition
+- After cell is discharged, an **external electrical force is applied to reverse the flow of electrons** and re-establish the charged condition
-- One discharge and charge operation is called a cycle
+- One discharge and charge operation is called a **cycle**
-- A secondary cell can endure hundreds or thousands of charge/discharge cycles before losing original properties.
+- A secondary cell can endure **hundreds or thousands** of charge/discharge cycles before losing original properties.

+*For more info on reversible lead acid batteries:*
+De Rosa, A. V., Fundamentals of Renewable Energy Processes, 3rd edn, Elsevier, 2013, pp. 833-834
+#todo